RDWV/rdwv-docs/guides/backups.md

 # Backups

-Bitcart supports backing up it's data on one server and restoring it on another.
+RedWaves supports backing up it's data on one server and restoring it on another.

 It is available via both UI and terminal.